kkredit/incident-response-procedure/README.md

 high volumes of requests from a single external IP address.
 Also, all the DNS requests from that address come from the same source port.

+### 3.1.2 Discussion

+This scenario is closely related to the procedure for DDOS attacks in 2.2.1.
+Via the tools setup in 2.1.1.6 and monitoring mandated in 2.1.2.1, a security team employee will be notified of this incident in a timely manner.
+With the contact information available from 2.1.1.9, the responder will be able to quickly coordinate with other members of the team and the ISP.

+The response procedure would be as follows:

+1. The responder documents the presence of the event and all proceeding steps taken.
+2. The responder determines that since nearly all legitimate traffic is being blocked, the event is severe enough to merit immediate action.
+3. Deployment of backup hardware and use of forensic equipment is not applicable in this case
+4. The responder first contacts the necessary security and IT staff needed to technically remediate the issue, and second contacts executives at the appropriate level to alert them of the business impact.
+5. The assembled incident response team follows the steps in 2.2.1.1 to configure the DNS server to stop floods a handle more traffic.
+Because it is coming from a single IP address, that address is blocked.
+6. The incident response team contacts the organization's ISP to block the IP address.
+Because the bandwidth is being consumed with UDP traffic, ignoring the traffic at the server will not the problem alone.
+7. With the incident technically remediated, the incident response team informs stakeholders of the issue and the steps taken in response.
+If the addresses being resolved by the DNS server were for critical services, this may include customers that were affected.
+8. All log data and recorded activities are packaged and stored.
+9. If the service outage caused considerable financial or safety loss, legal action is initiated.
+    Since the attacker used a single IP address to attack from, there is a good chance they can be identified.
+10. The server is reconfigured for an appropriate bandwidth support.
+11. The incident response team holds a lessons learned meeting per 2.1.4.4.

+Overall, because the technical solution is relatively simple, only a few security and IT team members need be involved in incident response.
+This type of event is not particularly concerning.
+The only complicating factor is if the service is critical to financial performance, safety, or reputation.
+If that is the case, it should be able to withstand a DOS attack from a single host, and technical remediations to ensure this cannot happen again are required.

 ## 3.2 Scenario: Unauthorized Access to Payroll Records

+### 3.2.1 Description

 Scenario description ([NIST SP 800-61](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-61r2.pdf) p.
 55):